Deer vehicle collision project

 Deer management incentive scheme pilots

 One project is covering 1599 km2 in the Central Belt.
-This is a significant increase in area from the previous year and the scheme boundary now extends from Alexandria in the west to beyond Broxburn in the east, and from Rutherglen in the south to Flanders Moss in the north.
+This is a significant increase in area from the first year and the scheme boundary now extends from Alexandria in the west to beyond Broxburn in the east, and from Rutherglen in the south to Flanders Moss in the north.

 The project aims to incentivise deer managers to harvest more roe and red deer (in particular female and juvenile deer) in addition to those they would normally take, and has both a rural and more urban component.